Appendix D — R Functions and Packages Reference

 rt() Random t-dist draws rt(100, df=30)

-D.13.5 ggplot2 Geometries
+D.16.8 ggplot2 Geometries and Customization

-Table D.5: ggplot2 geometries
+Table D.8: ggplot2 geometries and customization

-Function Plot Type
+Function Plot Type / Purpose

 geom_point() Scatterplot